How to Upgrade RAM on Laptop?

 2. Open Your Laptop’s Back Panel

-If your laptop has a non-removable battery, just leave it as it is.
-Also, ensure you ground yourself by touching another metal object to prevent static discharge from your body.
+If your laptop has a non-removable battery, leave it in place.
+Additionally, ground yourself by touching another metal object to prevent static discharge from your body.

 3. Detach The Existing RAM Stick If Needed

-If you find that all RAM slots are occupied, you should pull out one or all of them, depending on the number of new RAM sticks you have.
-To remove a RAM stick, push the clips holding it in place sideways; it should pop out.
+Should you find all RAM slots occupied, remove one or all of them, depending on the number of new RAM sticks you plan to install.
+To remove a RAM stick, push the clips holding it sideways; it should then pop out.

-Next, hold the RAM stick by its edges and lift it out.
-Keep in mind that as you lift it out, you shouldn’t touch the golden connectors at the bottom.
+Next, grip the RAM stick by its edges to lift it out, not touching the golden connectors at the bottom.

-To install the new RAM stick, align it with an empty slot, then gently press it at an angle of about 45 degrees until you hear a soft clicking sound.
+To install the new RAM stick, align it with an empty slot and gently press it at about a 45-degree angle until you hear a soft clicking sound.

 Next, push the RAM stick downwards until it locks in place.
-Finally, screw in your laptop’s back panel; when you switch on your laptop, it should detect the new RAM stick.
+Finally, reattach your laptop’s back panel.
+Upon powering on your laptop, it should recognize the new RAM stick.

 See Also